biplobpustcse/LearningTechnology/Design Patterns/README.md

 **✅ 3.
 Builder Pattern**

-Separates construction of a complex object from its representation.
+Constructs complex objects step by step, separating the construction from its representation.

+**📦 Structure:**

+- Builder interface
+- Concrete builder classes
+- Director class (optional)

 **Use Case:** Creating a user profile with optional fields.